davidmoten/rxjava2-jdbc/README.md

 The test database has a couple of tables `Person` and `Address` with three rows in `Person` and two rows in `Address`:

 <img src="src/docs/tables.png?raw=true"/>

+Each time you call `Database.test(maxPoolSize)` you will have a fresh new database to play with that is loaded with data as described above.

 A query example
 ---------------